nebari-dev/nebari-docs/docs/docs/community/maintainers/triage-guidelines.md

 #### Needs more information

 The `needs: investigation 🔍` label indicates an issue needs more information in order for work to continue; comment on or close it.
+This can be steps to reproduce the bug, details on the environment, or any other information that would help the issue move forward.

 #### Bugs